 Symptoms to Watch Out For

 Pneumonia symptoms in children vary depending on your child’s age and the severity of the infection.
-However, parents of newborns, babies and toddlers should be very careful, as they do not show typical signs of infection.
+However, parents of newborns, babies and toddlers should be very careful, as infants generally do not show typical signs of infection.
 Plus, unlike older children, they cannot communicate how they are feeling.
 Common signs of pneumonia in babies include:2

 Being limp or lethargic